zededa/zedcloud-api/README.md

 # [DEPRECATED] github.com/zededa/zedcloud-api

-This is no longer supported, please consider using https://github.com/zededa/terraform-provider-zedcloud instead.
+This is no longer supported, please use https://github.com/zededa/terraform-provider-zedcloud instead.

 zedcloud-api provides the open source API for zedcontrol (zedcloud).
 Currently, it provides a Go-Lang API.
 Support for API for Python and other languages can be added as needed.